 Whilst primarily known for their leaves, Maple trees can also produce flowers and fruits called 'samaras'.
 The fruits spin as they fall due to their shape and are commonly known as 'maple keys', 'whirlybirds' and 'polynoses'.
 Children often refer to them as helicopters and the US army even designed an air drop supply carrier based on this 'helicopter' technique.

 Acer is the latin name for the genus, which comprises approximately 130 species and over 700 cultivars.
-As Acer trees often have attractive autumn foliage colour, many countries have leaf-watching traditions.
+As Acers often have attractive autumn foliage colour, many countries have leaf-watching traditions.
 The Japanese custom of watching Acer leaves change colour is called momijigari.
 The same tradition is called Danpung-Nori in Korea.

 Culturally, the maple leaf has been a common symbol for strength and endurance.
 It is featured on both the Canadian flag and the Canadian coat of arms and is also their national tree.

 Beyond their use as ornamental trees, some Maples have more practical uses.
 The ever popular maple syrup is of course made from a type of maple tree (sugar maple - Acer saccharum).
 It takes approximately 40 litres of sap to make 1 litre of syrup.
 Certain species make for good timber, with Sugar maple being used for making bowling pins, bowling alley lanes, pool cue shafts and butcher's blocks.
 Known as a tonewood (meaning that is carries sound waves well) it is also used for making several types of musical instruments as it has a brighter sound than mahogany.
 Maple made instruments include: violins, violas, cellos, double basses, electric guitars, drums and drum sticks.